DeeYoji/ProductionManagement/README.md

 # Production_Management

+This program was written in Python 3.5.2 for windows environments.
+You MUST enter your own SQL database information in the fields with 7 astersisks, or it won't do you much good to run any of these.

 High level overview:

-These programs are meant to work together to form the skeleton of a production management system in a windows environment.
+These programs are meant to work together to form the skeleton of a production management system.
 The Label_Program prints a label that is meant to be used as a production ticket.
 It should display all the information the production line needs to produce the part.
 Reporter_Program is meant to report results anywhere on the production line from a program that outputs .csv files.
 Embosser_Program takes the information from the barcode on the label that the Label_Program outputs and embosses that onto a plate.

 Slightly lower level overview: